visrealm/pico9918/README.md

 # F18A compatibility

-Work is being done to add F18A compatibility to the PICO9918.
+The PICO9918 also includes F18A compatibility in v1.0.0+.
 The video below was captured directly from the PICO9918 VGA output running various F18A demos on a TI-99/4A.

 [![PICO9918 F18A mode preview 1 demo](https://img.visualrealmsoftware.com/youtube/thumb/TabTIPL1xQY)](https://youtu.be/TabTIPL1xQY)

-Pre-release firmware for F18A compatibility mode is available in [Releases](https://github.com/visrealm/pico9918/releases/tag/v0.4.1-f18a-preview1).
+Pre-release firmware for F18A compatibility mode is available in [Releases](https://github.com/visrealm/pico9918/releases/tag/v1.0.1a).

 ## Purchasing options